Rotary Club of Belfast

 • NatashaLeenaHornlein2The Club was delighted to welcome 2 Global Scholars studying Conflict Resolution in Queens during the 2020/21 year.
 Leena Hornlein from Gilbert, a town in Maricopa County, Arizona sponsored by Gilbert Rotary Club and Natasha Oviedo (right) from Sierra Madre, a city in Los Angeles County, California sponsored by Rotary in Sierra Madre Rotary Club.

-Sadly due to Covid restrictions we were unable to meet them in person but they have been regular attendees at Club zoom meetings and the Club are very grateful for their input in preparations for this year’s online TABU Progamme.
+Sadly due to Covid restrictions we were unable to meet them in person, but they have been regular attendees at Club zoom meetings and the Club are very grateful for their input in preparations for this year’s online TABU Programme.

 Throughout the year Anna was a frequent visitor to the Club and attended the District Conference.